efraimgentil/big-transactions/README.md

 </persistence-unit>
 ```

-The property "hibernate.jdbc.batch_size" configures our batch size, so we will be working with 1000 instructions per time, but note if we want to use the batch our entities should not have the @GeneratedValue(strategy = GenerationType.IDENTITY) annotation in their ID attribute, because this annotation disables the batch processing transparently, and you will never see any difference, with this in mind we are using a sequence to our id attribute, and we are allocating 1000 keys, because that is the size of our "batch_size"
+The property "hibernate.jdbc.batch_size" configures our batch size, so we will be working with 1000 instructions per time, but note if we want to use the batch our entities should not have the @GeneratedValue(strategy = GenerationType.IDENTITY) annotation in their ID attribute, because this annotation disables the batch processing transparently, and you will never see any difference, with this in mind we are using a sequence to our id attribute, and we are alloemcating 1000 keys, because that is the size of our "batch_size"

 ```java
 @Entity